ZinSoeTun/react-laravel-e-commerce-project/README.md

      - Open apache server and sql  OR use other ways you like.
      - To check any vulnerabilities is existed or not please run npm audit
      - Then run this commands   ' php artisan serve and  npm run dev '

+## 🤝 Contributing

+We welcome contributors to help improve this project, especially with updating dependencies and fixing security vulnerabilities!

+### Guidelines:
+1. **Do not push directly to `main` branch.**
+2. Fork the repository and create your branch from `main`.
+3. If you are fixing security issues (like Vite, Laravel, or npm vulnerabilities), please ensure all tests pass.
+4. Open a **Pull Request (PR)** with a clear description of your changes.

 - If you have problems , visit to laravel official website https://laravel.com/docs/10.x/routing
 - If you have  problems in react with laravel 10 using vite , visit to https://dcodingsourcecode.darija-coding.com/tutorial/how-to-add-react-js-to-laravel-10-with-vite#google_vignette
 -  If you have  problems in jwt in laravel 10 , visit to https://blog.logrocket.com/implementing-jwt-authentication-laravel-10/